TCVA HAS REOPENED!

-As the Turchin Center for the Visual Arts implements a gradual public re-opening of our galleries, protocols and procedures will follow the recommended guidelines of the Centers for Disease Control and Prevention (CDC), the North Carolina Department of Health and Human Services, and Appalachian State University.
+The Turchin Center for the Visual Arts is following the recommended guidelines of the North Carolina Department of Health and Human Services, and Appalachian State University.

 While the Turchin Center is implementing its gradual reopening to the public, we are continuing to provide access to our galleries and programs through our website, walk-through videos, ARTtalks, learning guides, and virtual workshops.
 For additional information please contact us at 828-262-3017, or reach out to our staff via email, and let us know how we can assist you.

 The Turchin Center features two wings and six dynamic galleries with changing exhibitions of contemporary art works by national and international artists, as well as the finest local artists of our region.
 Outdoor sculptures are located across the Appalachian State University campus.

 Art workshops, ARTtalks and Lunch & Learn programs supplement and enrich the exhibitions in the galleries and are currently being offered in digital format.
 Exhibition Celebrations, First Friday events and in-person ARTtalks are currently on hold due to COVID-19 and will resume when it is safe to do so.